antoninadert/proto-starter/README.md

 # proto-starter
 An isomorphic (universal) web app starter project.
-This project is designed with developer productivity and happiness in mind.
+This project is designed with developer fun, productivity and happiness in mind.
 This is because it uses Viewmodel for declarative components and state management.
 Viewmodel is easy-to-use and powerful, and fallback on React if needed.
-This starter has SSR, isomorphic routing built-in, and will render the initial component states directly.
+This starter has SSR, ISOMORPHIC ROUTING built-in, and will render the initial component's states directly in both client and server (first server-rendering, then client rehydration).
-It is also highly extendable using Meteor's capabilities It doesn't rely on many dependancies but can already do a lot.
+It is also highly extendable using Meteor's capabilities.
+It doesn't rely on many dependancies but can already do a lot.

 Technology used
 -------------
+(If you need to change the stack or add dependencies)

-1. [Meteor](https://www.meteor.com/) for isomorphic builds, SSR, easy code splitting (dynamic imports), reactive data, user accounts...
+1. [Meteor](https://www.meteor.com/) for isomorphic database reactivity, isomorphic builds, SSR, easy code splitting ([dynamic imports](https://blog.meteor.com/dynamic-imports-in-meteor-1-5-c6130419c3cd)), reactive data, user accounts, security...
-2. [Viewmodel](https://viewmodel.org/) For components, state management, validation, bindings between state and view...
+2. [Viewmodel](https://viewmodel.org/) For components,internal state management,client validation, bindings between state and view...
 3. [React](https://facebook.github.io/react/) For the underlying layer of Viewmodel.
 It can be changed to [Inferno](https://github.com/infernojs/inferno) according to Viewmodel, and this would imply some changes in this starter.
-4. [Universal router](https://github.com/kriasoft/universal-router) and [History](https://github.com/browserstate/history.js/) to provide an easy-to-use, isomorphic router.
+4. [Universal router](https://github.com/kriasoft/universal-router) and [History](https://github.com/browserstate/history.js/) to provide an [easy-to-use](https://github.com/kriasoft/universal-router/issues/80), isomorphic router.
 5. Test suite for Viewmodel and React: enzyme, jest...
 See [Viewmodel](https://viewmodel.org/) documentation for testing
 6. [Debugging tool for Viewmodel](https://medium.com/@manueldeleon_94284/viewmodel-explorer-a-debugging-tool-3833403c3821): viewmodel-react-explorer component is included in the < App / > component, and let you play with the states of components
+7. Extras? (`TODO`: Server validation with [Astronomy Classes](http://jagi.github.io/meteor-astronomy/)  [user account](https://docs.meteor.com/api/passwords.html) with  [publish/subscribe](https://docs.meteor.com/api/pubsub.html), to remove the [insecure package](https://atmospherejs.com/meteor/insecure) from Meteor

 Installation
 -------------